taiatiniyara/totolaw/docs/multi-tenant-rbac.md

 ### Ready for Expansion

-The architecture supports unlimited organizations, making it easy to onboard new Pacific Island nations or expand to other regions.
+The architecture supports unlimited organisations, making it easy to onboard new Pacific Island nations or expand to other regions.

 ---